SyahrulBhudiF/SyahrulBhudiF/README.md

-<div align="center">I`m have experience in creating websites.
-Have more expertise in the Frontend development and now i`m learning about Backend development</div>
+<div align="center">I have experience in creating websites.
+Have more expertise in the Frontend development and now i am learning about Backend development</div>

 <br/>